The Move to Private Pay

-You might have noticed more and more clinicians are moving over to private pay rather than to take insurance, if they ever did.
+You might have noticed more and more clinicians are moving over to private pay rather than continuing, if they ever did, to take insurance.
 And you might have wondered about this decision.
 Are they getting greedy?
 Arrogant?
 Feel like insurance is beneath them?
 For a vast majority of clinicians none of the above are the motivating factors.

 There is no doubt that paying for therapy, on an ongoing basis, is going to be an investment in yourself and your well-being.
 It will be both physically and emotionally challenging.
 Unless and until you’re able to make the financial commitment it is wisest to seek out a clinician from the start who accepts your insurance.
 You can re-visit your decision later but to get started and then have to stop for financial reasons puts an undue burden on you.

 Working with a clinician means, in an ideal world, that you’re allowing a great deal of your history to be exposed, not to mention your current stressors and challenges.
 An insurance company has the right to ask about this history and what’s going on for you in the present tense, with an eye toward keeping their own costs low.
 When working with a provider you will be signing away your rights to privacy in this area.
 When you work with a provider on a self pay basis, your provider is ethically and legally bound to keep your information private.
 Yes, there are exceptions such as imminent self harm or danger to another or endangering a minor but those are discussed in advance when possible and surely in everyone’s best interest, wouldn’t you agree?